TheDeanLab/COMPASS/_sources/system_characterization/system_characterization.rst.txt

 To characterize the resolution of our system, we utilize 100 nm YG Fluorsecent Beads (ID: 17150-10) from Polysciences Inc. The beads are first affixed onto a 5 mm coverslip using the following protocol:

     1. Assemble petri dish, coverslip, and (3-Aminopropyl)triethoxysilane (APTS)
     2. Put 5 mm coverslip in petri dish
-3. Apply ~100 ul of (3-Aminopropyl)triethoxysilane (APTS) on top of coverslip
+    3. Apply ~100 `\mu l` of (3-Aminopropyl)triethoxysilane (APTS) on top of coverslip
     4. Allow APTS to incubate for ~10-30 minutes
     5. Wash coverslip lightly with DI water 3 times
     6. Put beads of desired dilution (typically 10^-3 or 10^-4 for a normal distribution, 10^-6 for a sparse distribution) onto coverslip and allow to incubate between 2-20 minutes.
 Longer incubation time allows for more beads to adhere to the coverslip
     7. Wash lightly afterwards with DI water

 After affixation, the beads are then imaged, the results of which are shown below.
 The PSF of an isolated bead is shown below in (a-c), where each image is a different orthogonal perspective of the bead's intensity distribution, and provide us insight into the resolution of our system in each orthogonal direction.
 We then provide Gaussian-fitted distributions of the FWHM of the population of fluorescent beads across a given z-stack in (d), both before and after applying deconvolution procedures.
 Prior to deconvolution, the average FWHM values across the bead population were 328 in x, 330 nm in y, and 464 nm in z.
 After deconvolution with PetaKit5D, these values improved to 235.5 nm in x, 233.5 nm in your, and 350.4 in z.